 The startup developed an all-in-one B2B solution that empowers businesses to create and mint NFTs.
 And the cherry on top of it — it's a platform that reaches both Web3-versed users and newbies who are excited to discover the realm of blockchain.

-That’s Lazarev. cue to enter the scene.
+That's Lazarev.agency cue to enter the scene.
 Our task was to design a space where Fortune 500 brands can stress-free mint NFTs, leveraging automatically generated smart contracts, and build e-stores.

-As usual, we kicked off our design journey with UX research.
-Let’s see what findings it helped us uncover.
+As an NFT creative agency, we kicked off our design journey with UX research.
+Let's see what findings it helped us uncover.

 Insights combo: market & technology research